Ukraine scrambling for energy as Russian strikes hit infrastructure

 - list 3 of 3Ukraine targets the ships Russia uses to beat US sanctions on its oil

-Russia, since it launched its full-scale invasion of Ukraine in February 2022, has each winter concentrated fire on the country’s energy infrastructure in a bid to weaken Kyiv’s determination to defend itself and resist Moscow’s far-reaching demands for territory and limits on its military capabilities.

-Shmyhal said the most challenging energy situation is in the capital, as well as the regions of Dnipropetrovsk, Kharkiv and Odesa.
+Shmyhal said the most challenging situation is in the capital, Kyiv, as well as the regions of Dnipropetrovsk, Kharkiv and Odesa.

 Towns near the front line in eastern Ukraine are also filled with thousands of homes that have been without electricity and heating for days in subzero conditions.

 “In some cities and regions, winter preparations have failed.
-Over the past two days in office, I’ve seen that many things are clearly stalling,” he said.
+Over the past two days in office, I’ve seen that many things are clearly stalling,” said Shmyhal, whose ministry estimates that Ukraine has fuel reserves to last just 20 days.

-The minister has ordered emergency imports of electricity, while declaring that Ukraine needs to install up to 2.7 GW of generation capacity by the end of the year if it is to meet its consumption needs.

-“State companies, primarily Ukrainian Railways and Naftogaz, must urgently ensure the procurement of imported electric energy during the 2025-26 heating season, amounting to at least 50 percent of total consumption,” Shmyhal said.
+Since launching a full-scale invasion of Ukraine in February 2022, Russia has each winter concentrated fire on the country’s energy infrastructure in a bid to weaken Kyiv’s defences and its ability to resist Moscow’s far-reaching demands for territory and other concessions.

+Earlier this week, a senior United Nations official warned that Russian attacks on Ukraine’s energy infrastructure so far this winter have “deprived millions of Ukrainians of electricity, heating and water for prolonged periods”.

 Kyiv Mayor Vitali Klitschko said on Thursday that about 300 apartment buildings in the capital remained without heat after a January 9 attack knocked out heating to half the city’s high-rises.

-Kharkiv’s Mayor Ihor Terekhov said Russian forces destroyed a large energy facility in Ukraine’s second-biggest city on Thursday.
+In Kharkiv, 25km (15 miles) from the Russian border, Mayor Ihor Terekhov said Russian forces destroyed a large energy facility in Ukraine’s second-biggest city on Thursday.

 He did not specify what sort of facility had been hit, but said emergency crews were working around the clock.

 President Volodymyr Zelenskyy said the attack had left 400,000 people without electricity.

-Kharkiv, 25 kilometres (15 miles) from the Russian border, has been regularly targeted by drones, missiles and glide bombs throughout the war.
+Shmyhal – the Ukrainian energy minister – said he ordered emergency imports of electricity to respond to the crisis.
+He also said Ukraine needs to install up to 2.7GW of generation capacity by the end of the year if it is to meet its consumption needs.